 French toast dressed up as a strawberry jam doughnut!
 At 230 calories per serving it’s so much healthier than Krispy Kreme.
 And insanely easy to make.
-Remember, it’s french toast, so you can have dessert for breakfast!
+Remember, Jam Jelly Doughnut French Toast is still french toast – so you can have dessert for breakfast!

 Krispy Kreme is one of my dirty food secrets.
 I don’t hunt it down (thankfully there aren’t that many in Sydney) but if I pass one during a weak moment then yeah, I break.
 Sigh.
 Why wasn’t I born craving broccoli and inspired to live a sugar free life?